What is the TRG Adoption Philosophy?

 How are Greyhounds with Kids?

-Greyhounds generally are not suitable for families with children under six years old.
+Greyhounds generally are not suitable for families with children under eight years old.
 They cannot tolerate rough play due to their sensitive and delicate skin, sleek coat and little body fat.
 Their natural speed, strength and athleticism are not the best combination with babies, young children or persons unsteady on their feet, as they could easily be tipped over by a playful Greyhound!

 How are Greyhounds with Other Pets?